phaustin/a301_students_eoas/notebooks/assignments/assign6_handin.md

 +++ {"tags": [], "user_expressions": []}

 (assign6)=
-# Assignment 6: Hurricane case study, Due Wednesday, April 12 9am
+# Assignment 6: Hurricane case study, Due Thursday, April 13 11:59pm

 This notebook consolidates the following plots from the cloudsat notebook series into a case study for a hurricane.